LOFWagner/translator/README.md

     https://corretto.aws/downloads/latest/amazon-corretto-17-x64-windows-jdk.msi
     ```

-4. Run the tool using the command:
+4. Run the tool using the command or just double clicking the file:

     ```bash
     java -jar translation-tool.jar
+    or just double click
     ```